Michael Cooper (politician): 2017 Conservative Party of Canada leadership race

-2019 Statements to Justice Committee reciting NZ shooter's manifesto
+2019 statements to Justice Committee reciting Christchurch shooter's manifesto

 During the 42nd Canadian Parliament, Cooper served as vice-chair of the Standing Committee on Justice and Human Rights.
 In May, 2019, Cooper quoted from the manifesto of the man accused of the mass killings in Christchurch, New Zealand in an attempt to check the testimony of a committee witness who tried to connect the killer's ideology to conservatism.
 According to a media report, Cooper called out Faisal Khan Suri, president of the Alberta Muslim Public Affairs Council, for his testimony trying to link conservative commentators to the anti-Muslim extremist's heinous acts.
 The MP charged that Mr. Faisal's accusations were "defamatory" and stated his political posturing diminished his credibility as a witness.
 Party leader Andrew Scheer removed Cooper from the justice committee as a consequence.
 Committee members later removed specific parts of the remarks from the official committee record.

 As a result of his comments in the standing committee, Cooper also faced resurfacing allegations about remarks he reportedly made while in law school.
 These allegations related to a statement Cooper reportedly made about "goat herder cultures" when in a seminar about Canadian multiculturalism.